-This section provides notification of all changes to the National Clinical Coding Standards ICD-10 reference book, for use from 1 April 2023.
+This section provides notification of all changes to the National Clinical Coding Standards ICD-10 5th Edition for Morbidity Coding, for use from 1 April 2024.

-Each entry is shown with track changes to indicate what has changed.
+Each entry is shown with tracked changes to indicate what has changed.
 Deletions appear as strikethrough in red font whilst additions appear underlined in blue font.
 Where part of a standard or guidance has been updated, the whole standard or guidance will be displayed.
 Where examples are updated, only the example that has been updated will be displayed.